-Mark the most suitable response to complete the following exchanges.
+Mark the letter A, B, C, or D on your answer sheet to indicate the most suitable response to complete each of the following exchanges.

 Question 24: Fred and Jerry are discussing the time they arrive at the airport.

 - Fred: "We should arrive at the airport two hours before flight within the country."